silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/04_Preview.md

 For this example we will assume the `Product` class is `Versioned`.

-As discussed above, the `CMSEditLink` method is used to load the correct edit form in the CMS when you click on a link within the preview panel.
+As discussed above, the `getCMSEditLink` method is used to load the correct edit form in the CMS when you click on a link within the preview panel.
 This uses the `x-page-id` and `x-cms-edit-link` meta tags in the head of the page (assuming your page template calls `$MetaTags` in the `<head>` element).
 When a page loads,